JessicaNathany/the-office.api/README.md

 📝 API Documentation
-The API endpoints are documented using Swagger.
-To view the documentation, follow these steps:
+The API endpoints are documented using Swagger

 Open a web browser and navigate to http://localhost:5000/swagger.
 This will display the Swagger UI, which provides a user-friendly interface for exploring the API endpoints.